modxcms/revolution/.github/CONTRIBUTING.md

 ### Translations
 Only English lexicon changes are handled in GitHub.
 If you want to update anything in non-English lexicon files, please do so via [Crowdin](http://translate.modx.com).

+### AI-assisted contributions

+This project has an AI contribution policy.
+If you used AI tools in your contribution, please read [AI-POLICY.md](https://github.com/modxcms/revolution/blob/3.x/AI-POLICY.md) before submitting.

 ### Other
  * Did you find an issue in xPDO?
 Please submit it in [xPDO repository](https://github.com/modxcms/xpdo).
  * Did you find an issue in a MODX Extra?
 Please submit it to that component's repository or contact the author.